mikkokallio/dbapp-code/README.md

 The app runs at https://functions-dbapp.azurewebsites.net/

 Not all features mentioned above exist yet.
 But you can try doing the following:
-1. Try creating a user account by clicking Create user account.
+1. Create a new user account and log in.
-2. Once logged in, try creating a new event.
-You can view events e.g. by clicking the star in the top pane.
+2. View events and register to join an event, or comment on an event.
-3. Try also writing a comment in an event, whether one you created or an existing one.
+3. View profiles for users that have left comments, and view who have registered to join an event.

 ## Reviewing the code